How Many Valence Electrons Are in Silicon?

 Valence electrons are found in the outermost shell, which in this case is the third shell.
 The third shell has 2 electrons in the 3s orbital and 2 electrons in the 3p orbital, totaling 4 valence electrons.
 This confirms that silicon has four valence electrons.

-Something to keep in mind that while the third shell can hold more electrons (up to 18), silicon only has 4 in its outermost layer.
-The 3d orbitals are part of the fourth energy level and are not occupied in silicon’s ground state.
+Good to know here that while the third shell can hold more electrons (up to 18), silicon only has 4 in its outermost layer.
 This is because the 3d orbitals, which could hold additional electrons, are not filled in silicon.
-Because of this, the number of valence electrons remains strictly 4 Practical, not theoretical..
+And the 3d orbitals are part of the fourth energy level and are not occupied in silicon’s ground state.
+Which means, the number of valence electrons remains strictly 4.

 The Scientific Explanation Behind Silicon’s Valence Electrons